 I hope that you enjoy this recipe!

-Recipe: Sausage, Kale and White Bean Soup
+Sausage, Kale & White Bean Soup

 - 5 mild-Italian Pork and Beef sausages from The Chop Shop at the Rootcellar